 There has simply not been enough studies done regarding diatomaceous earth treatments in cats for us to say whether it is truly safe or not.

+Many experts agree that diatomaceous earth is okay for external use in cats, such as a flea treatment or cat litter.
 This is because it does not actually come into contact with a cat’s organs and does not have to be filtered out by a cat’s liver.

-We do not know exactly how diatomaceous earth reacts with a cat’s internal system.
+However, internal use is a different story.
+We do not know exactly how diatomaceous earth reacts with a cat’s bodily systems.